StanfordSNR/guardian-agent/doc/protocol.md

 Having described the various portions of the protocol in some detail, we shall describe the chronology of the events.

+1. Restricted Connection Initialization
   1. The client initiates the process by providing the agent with a [valid packet](#message-format) whose contents contain the command.

-This is a potential exit path, if the agent does not support the extension.
+    *This is a potential exit path, if the agent does not support the extension.

   1. The command is parsed by the agent, yielding the wanted command, server, and identity of the client making the request and [verifying their validity](#blocked-messages).

-This is a potential exit path, if the agent denies this client opening this channel with the server.
+    *This is a potential exit path, if the agent denies this client opening this channel with the server.
-This is a potential exit path, if the agent denies this client running this particular command on this server.
+    *This is a potential exit path, if the agent denies this client running this particular command on this server.

   1. The agent establishes an SSH connection with the server, through a [forwarded TCP connection](#tcp-forwarding) using the client.

-This is a potential exit path if the agent fails to establish an authenticated connection with the server.
+    *This is a potential exit path if the agent fails to establish an authenticated connection with the server.

   1. The agent confirms that a connection has been made to the client.

+1. Connection Handoff
   1. The client may request a handoff initiating the KEX, [through the agent](#ssh-message-forwarding).

   1. On KEX completion, the agent and client close their connection, with the agent acknowledging the new keys with the server.

+1. Task resumption

   1. The connection is now between server and client.